andrelouw/shawty/README.md

 This (personal and still very much under development) [App template](https://github.com/andrelouw/app-template) was used as a starting point for this project.

 See the [Commands](Documentation/Commands.md) page for a full list of `make` commands.

-See the [Project Structure](Documentation/ProjectStructure.md) page for an overview of the project and directory structure.

 See the [Tools](Documentation/Tools.md) page for all the tools used in this project.